AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-markdown-topic.md

 The References section gives you access to the following features:

 * **Used in**: The Used in references list the documents where the current file is being referred or used.
-* **Outgoing links**: The Outgoing links lists the documents that are referred to in the current document.
+* **Outgoing links**: The Outgoing links list the documents that are referred to in the current document.

 >![NOTE]
 >